sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ## Update the library's CMake file to support the platform

-We need to update the file projects/projects_libs/libubootdrivers/CMakeLists.txt to include bare-minumum support for our new platform.
+We need to update the file `projects/projects_libs/libubootdrivers/CMakeLists.txt` to include bare-minumum support for our new platform.

-From the seL4 documentation we can find that the value of the ${KernelPlatform}
+From the seL4 documentation we can find that the value of the `${KernelPlatform}` variable is `odroidc2`.
-variable is "odroidc2".
 We also need to locate the correct C header files for this platform and create a sym-link to them, so we add:

 ```makefile